 Multimedia content is a must for making training sessions engaging and encouraging discussion.

 Make sure that the learning material is available on different platforms and devices so the employees can access it based on their convenience.
-Virtual sharing is hence a great idea.
+Virtual sharing is a great idea.

 The trainees should be able to evaluate their progress through your feedback.
 Comment on their strengths and weaknesses so they can be confident but diligent.